slopezpereyra/slopezpereyra.github.io/_posts/2026-03-04-TheChristOfTheGospels.md

 categories: [Personal]
 ---

+---

+> Una proposición puede parecer absurda y el absurdo de su superficie
+> ser engullido por la profundidad que, por así decirlo, hay detrás de ella.
+> Esto puede aplicarse a la idea de la resurrección de los muertos y a otras
+> relacionadas con ella.
+Pero lo que le da profundidad es el uso: la *vida* que
+> lleva el que la cree.
+> —Wittgenstein

+---

+> A proposition may seem absurd, and the absurdity of its surface be swallowed up
+> by the depth that, so to speak, lies behind it.
+This can be applied to the idea
+> of the resurrection of the dead and to others related to it.
+But what gives it
+> depth is its use: the life led by the one who believes it.
+> —Wittgenstein

+---

 The teachings of Jesus are in the Gospels.
 They contain accounts of supernatural events, but only a subset of Jesus' teachings pertain to the supernatural—and this only if taken literally and not allegorically.
 None of them, however, are